samhattangady/mulki/content/chapter2.md

 few, who are the curators of moments.
 Architects in space and time, who are not out to just play some tunes.
 They are trying to help construct a momument in spacetime that everyone present can return to.
-They encourage people to participate, and help build those foundations.
+They encourage people to participate, and help build on those foundations.
 They move all their efforts away from playing well and sounding good, and towards constructing an instance that is special and unique, and a perfect musicial representation of what it is like to sit by a campfire on a beach in Mulki, look up at the stars, and be wholly